FromPointer/study-tutor/makefile/makefile-func.md

-# The following are som functions about Makefile file
+# The following are many functions about Makefile file